Why is diabetes a risk to your feet?

 These changes can be very gradual and you may not notice them.
 This is why it is essential you have your feet checked (screened) every year by a suitably trained health-care worker.

-What is my foot score and what does it mean?
+What is my 'foot risk' and what does it mean?

-Your foot check has shown that you are currently at a moderate risk of developing wounds that won’t heal or amputation because of your diabetes due to one of the following.
+Your foot check has shown that you are currently at a moderate (or increased) risk of developing wounds that may not heal.
+You are also at a moderate risk of amputation and Charcot foot (a condition where fractures don’t heal, joints dislocate and the foot can collapse) because of your diabetes due to one of the following:

 • You have lost some feeling in your feet